 Please Note: Effective May 2022, Richard and Karen are taking a break from work as they travel extensively across country and prepare for their next chapter.
-So unfortunately, we're taking this collection offline for now, but check back in the winter for inventory updates!
+So unfortunately, we're taking this collection offline for now, but check back in 2023 for inventory updates!

 Richard Flittle is an enrolled member of the Oglala Sioux Tribe.
 He was born and raised on the plains of South Dakota.
 Richard served four years from 1965-1969 in the Marine Corps, including a tour of duty in Vietnam.
 He worked his way to California in late 1972 where he has lived since.
 Richard is married and has one son and three grandchildren who also live in the San Francisco Bay Area.